 I learned about Leather Bookbinding from a creative and inspiring college professor during my Art Major studies in Iowa.
 I was hooked from the first book I bound.

-Initially, my book compositions included recycled class eight diesel truck engine parts as design elements – an influence from my father, a parts manager at a repair shop for semi tractors and heavy hauling equipment.
-I continue to incorporate mechanical parts, now expanding my interest to motorcycle, telephone, camera, typewriter, clock, & airplanes components …recycling interesting found objects to create a new life & purpose for them.
+Initially, my book compositions included recycled diesel truck engine parts as design elements.
+This is an influence from my father because he was a parts manager at a repair shop for semi tractors and heavy hauling equipment.
+Therefore, he would clean up junk parts to offer for book art.

-I am the sole creator of each handbound leather book and box.
-I do not have any employees or assistants.
+I am the sole creator of each Handbound Leather Book.
+Quality is certainly my main focus.
 Let me create that unique keepsake binding especially for your life event or daily enjoyment.
 Contact me any time to chat about Leather Bookbinding.

-In my Minnesota studio, I utilize cord sewn Bookbinding techniques, dating back to the 6th century, creating a synthesis of traditional bookbinding with contemporary compositions.
+In my Minnesota studio, I utilize cord sewn Leather Bookbinding techniques, dating back to the 6th century.
+However, I create a synthesis of traditional bookbinding with contemporary compositions.
 For instance, fabricated metal designs intertwine with stained glass, carved and embossed forms, metal engine parts, and handmade papers.

 After that, the leather binding cords are affixed to cover boards.
 In conjunction, two layers of 55 pound tensile-strength fabric reinforce the cover hinges for extra structural integrity to ensure heirloom quality.

-Handstitched dual color headbands consist of cotton or silk threads wrapped around leather cords and sewn directly onto the spine ends for protection, strength, and decor.
-I finish the outer edges of the bound pages are finished by hand ripping each sheet individually.
+Lastly, the outer edges of the bound pages are finished by hand ripping each sheet individually.
 As a result, this creates a sculpted deckled organic shape.
-Or to achieve angled smooth edges, the book is squeezed askew and placed in a clamp.
-I then trim it, one page at a time, with a razor blade for a controlled crisp lineal edge or angled shape.
+In contrast, however, to achieve angled smooth edges, the book can be squeezed askew and placed in a clamp.
+I then trim it, one page at a time with a razor blade.
+Therefore, a controlled crisp lineal edge or angled shape is formed.